cyfronet-fid/marketplace/README.md

 ```

 ## Elasticserach
 Elasticsearch is used for full text service search.

-On Debian/Ubuntu/Mint
-Elasticsearch installation is quite simple:
+On Debian/Ubuntu/Mint Elasticsearch installation is quite simple
+(but it doesn't work, see below):
 ```
 sudo apt-get install elasticsearch
 ```

+The version included in ubuntu 16.04 and 17.10 is buggy and outdated, so it should be
+installed manually through deb file as described below.

 If your disto does not include this package use [instructions from
 elasticsearch.org](https://www.elastic.co/guide/en/elastic-stack/current/index.html).

-Use `servie` command to control the server:
+Use `service` command to control the server:
 ```
 sudo service elasticsearch start
 ```
+or you can also use `systemctl`, it shouldn't matter which one you use.

 In order to inspect it you can use
 [ElasticHQ](http://www.elastichq.org/gettingstarted.html) (plugin option is